Mixed use lease

 Use our standard lease agreement for a shop if the unit does not share services or facilities with other neighbouring ones owned by the same landlord.

-You might be interested in looking at our mixed use (retail and residential) lease if you require any additional paragraphs covering more technical points such as:
+You might be interested in looking at our mixed use (retail and residential) lease if the term greater than 7 years or you require any additional paragraphs and more technical points such as:

 provisions for sub-letting